nichobi/beets-yapl/README.md

 Getting Started
 ---------------
+Install the plugin.
+So far it is only published on the AUR as [beets-yapl-git](https://aur.archlinux.org/packages/beets-yapl-git).
+Pip installation will arrive once I've had time to look into publishing on PyPI.

 [Enable the plugin](https://beets.readthedocs.io/en/latest/plugins/index.html#using-plugins) by adding it to your plugin option in the beets configuration and configure the plugin.
 ```yaml
 plugins: